Velocidex/velociraptor-docs/content/blog/2023/2023-05-05-release-notes-0.6.9/_index.md

 ---

-I am very excited to announce the latest Velociraptor release 0.6.9 is now in release candidate status.
-Please test widely.
+I am very excited to announce the latest Velociraptor release 0.6.9 is now LIVE and available for download.
 This release has been in the making for a few months now and has a lot of new features and bug fixes.